FREQUENTLY ASKED QUESTIONS

 MISS JULIA ROCKS THE CRADLE

-MISS JULIA STIRS UP TROUBLE (Available April 2013)
+MISS JULIA STIRS UP TROUBLE (in paperback March 2014)

 Should your books be read in order?

 I tried to make each book stand alone, so that a reader could start with any one of them, but of course I couldn't repeat everything in each succeeding book.
 And, in a series, characters and their relationships with each other do change and grow, and I tried to show that over the course of the books.
 For those reasons, many readers recommend starting with the first book.
 On the other hand, if you happen to pick up a book 'out of order' and enjoy it, there's no reason you can't read the rest of them, either in or out of order.